 Average Weather in Castries St. Lucia

-In Castries, the temperature typically varies from 75°F to 87°F over the course of the year, and is rarely below 72°F or above 89°F.
+The climate in Castries is hot, oppressive, extremely windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 75°F to 87°F and is rarely below 72°F or above 89°F.

 Average High and Low Temperature